mukira/e-GovermentOS/BUILD_GUIDE.md

 ```

 **What it does:**
-- Only builds the BrowserOS agent extension
+- Only builds the e-GovernmentOS agent extension
 - Skips Chromium build entirely

 **Use when:**